Probate and Trust Administration

 What is Probate?

 Probate is designed to create a “final accounting” upon death.
-It is the legal process of “proving up” a Will, or verifying that a Will is valid, and takes place in one of two instances.
-First, if a person dies leaving behind a Will, or second, if the deceased has died intestate, that is, has not left behind a Will or estate plan of any type or the Will cannot be found.
+It is the legal process of “proving up” a Will, or verifying that a Will is valid, and takes place in one of two instances: first, if a person dies leaving behind a Will, or second, if the deceased died intestate, that is, has not left behind a Will or the Will cannot be found.

 Does the Probate process take a long time?

-Depending on the complexity of the estate and the thoroughness with which accounting has been carried out before death, probate can either be a relatively simple task or a daunting one.
-Be aware that no matter the situation, probate may be a lengthy process often taking months or possibly years to play out, and one which may take a considerable amount of time.
+Depending on the complexity of the estate and the thoroughness with which accounting has been carried out before death, probate can be a relatively simple task or a daunting one.
+Be aware that no matter the situation, probate may be a lengthy process, often taking months or possibly years to play out, and it may consume a considerable amount of your time.

-Each of these steps involve legal documentation and validation, and more importantly, proper accounting each step of the way.
+Each of these steps involves legal documentation and validation, and more importantly, proper accounting at every step.

 What is Probate Court?

 Probate begins and ends with the special Probate Court set up in each state to handle estate issues.
-(Sometimes known as the Surrogate, Orphans’ or Chancery Court in certain states.)
-All actions taken regarding the estate are accountable to this court, and must be noted and reported regularly.
+(It is sometimes known as the Surrogate, Orphans’, or Chancery Court in certain states.)
+The personal representative is accountable to this court for all actions taken regarding the estate, and the personal representative must keep a record and report regularly.
 This court is staffed by judges qualified to oversee estate resolution issues.

 Does the Trust Administration process take a long time?

-To summarize the process, trust administration can be broken into five basic steps:
+To summarize the process, trust administration can be broken into these basic steps:

-Although the trust administration process seems relatively straightforward, there are several reasons it can sometimes be drawn out over several months or even years.
+Although the trust administration process seems relatively straightforward, there are many reasons it can sometimes be drawn out over several months or even years.
 The first step, the inventory of assets, must be completed before the trust administration can begin, and this can be difficult to complete depending upon the prior organization and the size and complexity of the decedent’s assets.
-Next, the 706 estate tax return must be filed within 9 months, or 15 months if an extension is filed.
+Next, the estate tax return must be filed with the IRS within 9 months of the decedent’s death, or 15 months if an extension is filed.
 Often, it is prudent to wait until the last minute to file this form.
-If the spouse of the decedent is in failing health and may pass away before the deadline, then both 706 forms can be used to maximize tax advantages to the estate.
-The final step, asset distribution, cannot take place until the 706 has been filed, and even then should not take place until the “Closing Letter” is received from the IRS certifying acceptance of the 706 return.
-This closing letter will take a minimum of 6 to 8 months, and as long as 3 years, to arrive after the 706 is filed.
+If the spouse of the decedent is in failing health and may pass away before the deadline, then estate tax returns for both spouses can be used to maximize tax advantages to the trust.
+The final step, asset distribution, cannot take place until the estate tax return has been filed, and even then, should not take place until the IRS has certified acceptance of the return.
+This certification may take as long as 3 years to arrive after the return is filed.
 In addition, there may be a state estate or inheritance tax returns required, even if a federal return is not required.

 I thought that a Living Trust avoids probate and attorney’s fees.
 Why do I have to pay more fees?

-While having a Living Trust can significantly reduce costs compared to probate, there is still a considerable amount of work to be done in properly administering even a simple Living Trust.
-The services of an attorney are usually needed, and that person or firm should be compensated fairly for their services.
+While having a Living Trust can significantly reduce administrative costs compared to probate, there is still a considerable amount of work to be done in properly administering even a simple Living Trust.
+An attorney's services are usually needed, and that person or firm should be compensated fairly for their services.
 It is important to remember that the fees allowed for trust administration are usually much lower than those for probate, and there is generally less work involved, as there is less involvement of the courts and state bureaucracy.

 In some instances, not all assets were transferred to the Living Trust before the decedent’s death.
 In this case, you may need to go through the probate process to validate the pour-over will and allow you to transfer the assets to the trust.
 In this case, fees and costs associated with the probate process will need to be paid.